Jacob-Hinton/ShootemDoods/ShootemDoods_SDD.md

 ![alt text](https://github.com/jacobmhinton/ShootemDoods/blob/master/mockups/LogView.png "Logical view")

+An Object Oriented Architeture was chosen for this project.
 ##  4.2 Physical View

 ![alt text](https://github.com/jacobmhinton/ShootemDoods/blob/master/mockups/PhysView.png "Physical View")

+Shootem Doods has no online component besides aquiring the game.
+Otherwise, it merely needs a computer with a keyboard, and, optionally, an Xinput Controller.

 ##  4.3 Development View

 ![alt text](https://github.com/jacobmhinton/ShootemDoods/blob/master/mockups/DevView.png "Development View")

+This is the suggested folder setup to run a game made in unity.
+Until a better understanding of the game engine is obtained, the structure will not be changed, but the contents of the structur will be.

 ##  4.4 Database View